 You'll configure your project's job costing setting from the project Setup page, which you can reach in the following ways.

-When adding a new project: Main Menu > New Project
+When adding a new project: "+ New Project" from the Projects page

 Note: Open book projects always have estimates & job costing enabled, and this cannot be turned on or off.
 If you’re not tracking your estimate and budget within CoConstruct, you will want to select the Fixed Price financial structure even if the job is a cost-plus or time & materials arrangement.

 Switching estimates & job costing from "On" to "Off"

 If you are switching estimates & job costing off for a project, you will lose any information you've added to keep track of your project's costs, including the original budget and revised budget numbers.

 Since you are no longer entering your budget into CoConstruct, you will notice that the Budget and Estimate tabs are no longer available under your Financials.
 Instead, your Base Price will be set on the project’s setup page and any allowance amounts and option prices will be entered directly on the Specs & Selections.

 While you will no longer have the underlying tools that you had previously used to build any client allowance or client price, your client price and allowance information will still be retained on your Specs and Selections.
 The system will still track price variances for the client from selections and change orders against the Base Price, but will no longer track your cost/profit breakdown or cost overages.

 Switching estimates & job costing from "Off" to "On"

 If you switch estimates & job costing from "Off" to "On" for a fixed price job, you will have some new tools at your disposal, including the ability to estimate your projects and track your project's costs.